Image & Video APIs

 • Upload a VTT file - Use this to upload your chapters VTT file and have it applied to your selected video.

 • Update chapters manually - Define your chapter names and timestamps manually for the selected video.
-By default, the chapter will be added using the current time of the seekbar in the preview window.
-The chapters will be added to a new VTT file that is uploaded alongside your video, and you can see how this is referenced in the code window.
+By default, the chapter gets added using the current time of the seekbar in the preview window.
+The chapters get added to a new VTT file that's uploaded alongside your video, and you can see how this gets referenced in the code window.

 Chapters editor